The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: Results for the full sample

-The 16 time intervals for which we obtained no good $E_c$ limits with coronal abundances can be divided into three different categories.
-(1) Nine are characterized by high Fe line emission relative to the peak emission in the 10--12~keV range ($R(Fe) \gtrsim 1$), as shown in Figure~\ref{fig:hi_fe_ratio} and in Table~\ref{table1}.
-These tend to have very flat spectra below the break energy $E_{br}$ and above the cutoff value $E_{c}$, and the resulting photon spectra for low and high $E_c$ values are similar.
-(2) Three are bi-modal in $\chi^2$, and for low $E_c$ values the best-fit non-thermal component has a very steep upward break around $\sim$15~keV that offsets the higher-$T$ emission measure needed for high $E_c$, as shown in Figure~\ref{fig:Bi-modal-spec}.
-(3) For the remaining times, there is no obvious pattern in the spectra or fitting behavior to indicate why we cannot obtain a limit from the $\chi^2$ curve.
+The 10 time intervals for which we obtained no good $E_c$ limits with coronal abundances can be divided into three different categories.
+(1) Six intervals are characterized by high Fe line emission relative to the peak continuum emission in the 10--12~keV range ($R(Fe) \gtrsim 1$), as shown in Figure~\ref{fig:hi_fe_ratio} and in Table~\ref{table1}.
+These tend to have very flat spectra below a break energy $E_{br}$ and above the cutoff value $E_{c}$, so the spectral shape does not strongly constrain $E_c$ and the resulting photon spectra for low and high $E_c$ values are similar.
+(2) Two are bi-modal in $\chi^2$, and for low $E_c$ values the best-fit non-thermal component is a very steep spectrum that offsets the higher-$T$ emission measure required by a high $E_c$, as shown in Figure~\ref{fig:Bi-modal-spec}.
+(3) For the remaining two times, there is no obvious pattern in the spectra or fitting behavior to indicate why we cannot obtain a limit from the $\chi^2$ curve.
+Similar patterns for photospheric abundance are not obvious.

-Note that the values of $\chi^2_{{\rhessi}}$ are lower for coronal abundances, compared to photospheric, for 36 of the intervals.

 Figure~\ref{fig:histoall} shows histograms of derived cutoff energies.
-Most of the $E_c$ are less than 10~keV (40 of 50 for coronal abundances, 47 of 57 for photospheric). {\bf}{ Many intervals (33 coronal, 28 photospheric) have lower $E_c$ limits of 5~keV, in the range where {\rhessi} begins to lose sensitivity \citep{smith2002}.
-For those cases the lower limit may be less than 5~keV since we do not include {\rhessi} data below 5~keV in processing.} A similar number (31 coronal, 25 photospheric) have both upper and lower limits at or below 10~keV.
-Only a few intervals (4 coronal, 3 photospheric) have lower $E_c$ limits above 10~keV.
+For coronal abundance, most of the $E_c$ lower limits (39 of 51) are less than 10~keV, and many of these intervals (32 of 51) have $E_c$ lower limits of 5~keV, in the range where {\rhessi} begins to lose sensitivity \citep{smith2002}.
+For those cases, the lower limit may be less than 5~keV since we do not include {\rhessi} data below 5~keV in processing.
+In contrast, for photospheric abundance only 8 intervals have $E_c$ below 10~keV.

+For coronal abundance, one-half of the intervals (26 of 51) have both upper and lower $E_c$ limits at or below 10~keV.
+Only a few (12) intervals for coronal abundance have $E_c$ lower limits above 10 keV.
+In comparison, for photospheric abundance, most intervals (30 of 45) have $E_c$ upper limits between 15 and 25~keV, and most (36 of 45) also have lower limits for $E_c$ above 10~keV.